 Mass rodent die-off is a good indication of plague outbreak in an area.
 If such an event is observed it should be promptly reported to local health department authorities for confirmation and, if necessary, prevention recommendations.

 Pets that have brought home infective fleas that have been exposed to plague-infected rodents, their burrows or nests may survive several weeks.
 Therefore it is often a good idea to quarantine the pet to a restricted area for a few weeks if possible exposure is expected.
 For further management, this restricted area should be treated for fleas as well, using products effective against adult fleas, such as various pyrethroids (e.g., permethrin, deltamethrin) and carbaryl (Sevin), as labeled.

-1W.
-Cranshaw Colorado State University Extension entomology specialist, and professor, bioagricultural sciences and pest management; and R. Wilson, DVM, research scientist, department of microbiology, immunology and pathology.
+*W. Cranshaw Colorado State University Extension entomology specialist, and professor, bioagricultural sciences and pest management; and R. Wilson, DVM, research scientist, department of microbiology, immunology and pathology.
 4/04.
-Reviewed 2/07.
+Revised 6/13.

 Colorado State University, U.S. Department of Agriculture, and Colorado counties cooperating.
 Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.